-Under current law regulations in Germany, if you’re an international student coming from a non-EU or non-EEA country, then you must prove you have the financial resources (Finanzierungsnachweis) to cover your living expenses in Germany.
+Under current law regulations in Germany, if you’re an international student from a non-EU or non-EEA country, you must prove you have the financial resources (Finanzierungsnachweis) to cover your living expenses in Germany.

 Proof of financial resources is an important condition to get your student visa and your study residence permit.

 Read this article for detailed information about opening a blocked bank account in Germany.

 - From 1 January 2021, the annual requirement that must be paid into the blocked account when applying for a visa is 10,332 euros.

 - It is important to check the requested blocked amount with your local German authorities.

 - Be aware that not all accounts are equally accepted by all authorities.
 Make sure that the provider you choose covers all of your needs.

 - Security and acceptance should have a higher priority over saving a little amount of money on fees because, in the end, you could end up with a much higher bill if things do not go as expected.